-The group management makes significant assumptions on the estimation of expected credit loss (ECL) in connection with contract assets and/or trade receivables which is assessed based on the terms of contract and evaluation is made where there is objective evidence, including customers with financial difficulties or in default on payments, possibilities of bankruptcy of the customer that amounts will not be recovered in accordance with original terms of the agreement.
+The group management makes significant assumptions on the estimation of expected credit loss (ECL) in connection with contract assets and/or trade receivables which is assessed based on the terms of contracts.
+The Group assesses receivables that are individually significant and receivables included in a group of financial assets with similar credit risk characteristics for impairment.
+This assessment of impairment requires judgment.
+In making this judgment, the Group evaluates credit risk characteristics giving considerations for past default experience of the customer, analyse the general economic conditions of the industry in which the customers operate, current financial position specific to the customers and an assessment of both the current as well as the forecast direction of past-due status and other loss event factors being indicative of the ability to pay all amounts due as per contractual terms at the reporting date.
+A provision for credit loss is made where there is an objective evidence, including customers with financial difficulties or in default on payments, that amounts will not be recovered in accordance with original terms of the agreement and the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective interest rate.

 Based on such periodic assessment the Company recognise for full lifetime expected losses for all contract assets and/or all trade receivables with or without significant financing transaction and for lease receivables.
 For all other financial instruments, expected credit losses are measured at an amount equal to the 12-month expected credit losses in accordance with IFRS 9.